laurent22/joplin/readme/api.md

 ### Creating a note with a specific ID

 When a new note is created, it is automatically assigned a new unique ID so **normally you do not need to set the ID**.
 However, if for some reason you want to set it, you can supply it as the `id` property.
-It needs to be a 32 characters long hexadecimal string. **Make sure it is unique**, for example by generating it using whatever GUID function is available in your programming language.
+It needs to be a 32 characters long hexadecimal string. **Make sure it is unique**, for example by generating it using whatever 32 bits hash function is available in your programming language.

       curl --data '{ "id": "00a87474082744c1a8515da6aa5792d2", "title": "My note with custom ID"}' http://127.0.0.1:41184/notes